ankitects/addon-docs/src/intro.md

 available.

 While it is possible to develop Anki add-ons with just a plain text editor, you can make your life much easier by using a proper code editor/IDE.
-Please see the IDE & Type Hints section below for more information.
+Please see the [Editor Setup](https://addon-docs.ankiweb.net/editor-setup.html) section for more information.